 - Re-apply the gloss paint.

-You shouldn’t paint over peeling paint with another coat because the new coat will start to peel off too.
+Note: Don’t paint over peeling paint with another coat because the new coat will start to peel off too.

 - Turn on the fans in the room.

-5. Lumpy Gloss Paint
+5. How To Fix Lumpy Gloss Paint?

 - Test the paint.